Parent Aware recognizes and rewards commitment to quality.

-Programs participating in the Full-Rating Pathway have access to the following benefits that can support their work with the children and their families.
-Choose the Pathway to a Rating that best fits your program.
+Programs participating in the Full-Rating Pathway have access to incredible benefits that can support their work with the children and their families.
+Read more about the different Rating Pathways.

-- A Professional Development Advisor (PDA) is available to help programs understand training requirements and options.
+Professional Development Advisors (PDA) help programs understand training requirements and options.

-- Parent Aware trainings that may also count toward your in-service licensing requirements.
+Parent Aware trainings may also count toward your in-service licensing requirements.

-- Advanced trainings are now available!
-The next step up from a basic level of training, advanced trainings go into more detail about the specific content area.
+Advanced trainings are now available!
+A step above basic trainings, advanced trainings go into more detail about a specific Content Area.

 Quality Improvement Supports

-Quality Improvement Supports are available to licensed, non-accredited child care programs pursuing a Parent Aware Rating.
+Quality Improvement Supports are available to licensed child care programs pursuing a Parent Aware Rating through the Full-Rating Pathway.
 These dollars can be spent on training, curricula, assessment tools, toys, equipment, technology – like a computer or printer – or other materials tied to the program’s professional development goals.
-There two ways to receive Quality Improvement Supports.
+There are two ways to receive Quality Improvement Supports:

 Building Quality.
 Participating programs can receive up to $1,000 after receiving 20 hours of coaching over a six-month period.

 Full-Rating.
-Programs that earn a One-, Two-, or Three-Star Rating can receive up to $2,500 after receiving their Rating.
+Programs that earn a One-, Two-, or Three-Star Rating can receive up to $2,500 after receiving a Rating.

-All new and Re-Rating programs are eligible.
+All programs pursuing a Full-Rating are eligible.
 Contact your Quality Coach or local recruiter for more information.

 Higher Child Care Assistance Program Rates (CCAP)